-You must sign up for regular once a week (or more) riding lesson packages, group or private.
-Once that is paid you are able to work off additional riding lessons, free rides, or learn to train sessions.
+A working student is someone who has signed up for regular (minimum once per week) lessons.
+From there they can work off additional riding lessons, free rides, or training sessions.
 How many rides or training sessions you earn depends directly on how much you work.

 To apply, send your cover letter and resume to email@example.com .

 High school volunteer hours can be earned through assisting with March Break and Summer camps, and through barn work.

 Resumes are considered in January in May for Summer camp.

 Camp Counselor Positions (age 16+): Currently 2 positions available.

 Camp Leader in Training (LIT) Position (age 13 +): this may be used toward high school hours.